dragon7-fc/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image2]

+In each batch, I randomly generate 60% training data.

-After the collection process, I had X number of data points.
+After the collection process, in each epoch I had almost 400,000 of data points.
 I then preprocessed this data by crop lane portion of the image and resize to [66, 200] as model requirement.
 Then convert to YUV color space.
 The detail process is as below.

 ![alt text][image3]

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 10 as evidenced by the total lost not decreased anymore.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+Here is my final video output.

+![alt text][image4]